 The team coordinates its activities as appropriate with local law enforcement Back to top

 Surgical sterilization is routinely used to control population growth of domestic animals (i.e., dogs and cats) and has also been used in at least 14 species.
-It is recognized as safe and humane for use in deer by The Humane Society of the United States.
+It is recognized as safe and humane for use in deer by The Humane Society of the United States when taking management action is justified.
 The surgical mortality rate, as reported by The Humane Society of the United States and in White Buffalo studies, is less than 1% (although mortalities related to the capture itself, as, for example, in the case of capture myopathy, can sometimes occur).
 Sterilized deer appear to be healthier and calmer than fertile deer because they don’t experience the physical stresses of being chased by bucks during mating season and of pregnancy, birth and nursing.
 Back to top

 Urban female deer typically spend their entire lives in matriarchal herds in a small (1 square mile or less) range.
 The home range for male deer tends to be larger, they tend to travel more (particularly during rutting season), and they will breed as much and as often as the opportunity presents itself.
 Because a single unsterilized male can impregnate as many female deer, across multiple herds, as several unsterilized males, there is little advantage to sterilizing males in open urban environments unless every single male over a large geographic area can be located, captured and sterilized.
 Back to top